Pool Service Rates in California 2026: Complete Pricing Guide

 - Highly competitive: Large pool density creates significant price competition

-- Regional variation: Bay Area and LA differ significantly
+- Regional variation: Bay Area ($220) and Central Valley ($145) differ sharply

 - IPSSA strong: Industry association very active in California

-California Pricing Data by Model
+California Pricing Data by Metro

 Regional Variations Within California